ScooloV/bbpedia/docs/death_zone/sponsorship.md

 following special rules:

-* A team that is sponsored by McMurty's Burger Emporium gains an extra team re-roll for the firrst half of each and every game they play.
+* A team that is sponsored by McMurty's Burger Emporium gains an extra team re-roll for the first half of each and every game they play.
 If this

-team re-roll is not used during the firrst half, it may be carried over into the second half.
+team re-roll is not used during the first half, it may be carried over into the second half.

 * McMurty's might make fine food, but sadly their fare is somewhat